Haotian9850/internet-scale-app/doc/project_4_README.md

 6. As the customer, I want to change and update my profile to give my most up-to-date information to the seller
 7. As the seller, I want to be able to log in with my account, so I can ensure nobody else else can edit information of my pets without my permission
 8. As the seller, I want to be able to log out with my account.
 If I log in to the website in a computer in public, I want to ensure nobody else can use my account after I leave and am no longer using that computer
-9. As the customer, I want to see all pets specified by a specific seller because I really all the pets in his/her inventory and want to follow that seller
+9. As the customer, I want to see all pets specified by a specific seller because I really all the pets in his / her inventory and want to follow that seller